 Multi-Factor Authentication

-Hackers can take advantage of many types of negligence.
-From finding passwords on sticky notes to breaking into networks with stolen credentials, there are any number of ways knowing a password would allow miscreants access to your data.
-Multi-factor authentication helps protect against these kinds of attacks because it requires an in-person verification of identity from a second device.
-These systems alert the account holder if there is an attempt to log in, allowing your staff to quickly notice if there is a threat trying to breach the network.
-Once an attempted breach has been spotted, your employees should be encouraged to notify the security department immediately.
+Hackers can exploit various forms of negligence.
+From finding passwords on sticky notes to breaking into networks with stolen credentials, there are numerous ways that knowing a password could allow unauthorized access to your data.
+Multi-factor authentication helps protect against these kinds of attacks by requiring verification of identity from a second device.
+This system alerts the account holder of any login attempts, allowing your staff to quickly detect potential threats.
+Once an attempted breach has been identified, employees should be encouraged to notify the security department immediately.

-Unfortunately for most businesses, employees are the most likely source of a breach.
-While they might not be underhanded themselves, they may not know all of the sneaky ways hackers can take advantage of poor training.
-Taking time to educate your staff on the basics of cyber security will help them make fewer mistakes when it comes to your network.
+Unfortunately, employees are often the most likely source of a breach.
+While they might not have malicious intentions, they may be unaware of the cunning methods hackers use to exploit poor training.
+Educating your staff on the basics of cybersecurity will help them make fewer mistakes.

 Understanding Phishing

-A form of hackers masquerading as official companies, phishing attacks are some of the more insidious methods used to gain access to secured data.
-Since it s a common method, your staff should be prepared to identify attempted intrusions and handle them accordingly.
-If an employee does fall victim to one of these schemes, you should encourage them to come forward without fear of reprisal from management.
-After all, that’s what cyber insurance companies are for!
+Phishing attacks, where hackers masquerade as official companies, are some of the more insidious methods used to gain access to secured data.
+Since this is a common tactic, your staff should be prepared to identify and handle attempted intrusions.
+If an employee does fall victim to one of these schemes, they should be encouraged to come forward without fear of reprisal from management.
+After all, that's what cyber insurance companies are for!

 Educate the Entire Business

-It’s not just your IT department that needs to know about cyber security.
-The entire organization should be frequently trained on up-to-date security practices, though it’s likely, not common knowledge.
-From the conference room to the mailroom, every employee should understand the risks of data theft and know basic techniques on how to prevent them.
-Board members may wish to have updated policy information from cyber insurance companies as well, if not only to provide peace of mind.
+Cybersecurity knowledge should not be confined to the IT department.
+The entire organization should be frequently trained on up-to-date security practices.
+From the conference room to the mailroom, every employee should understand the risks of data theft and know basic techniques to prevent it.
+Board members may also wish to have updated policy information from cyber insurance companies to provide peace of mind.

 Third-Party Access

-If you work with a cybersecurity team outside the office, they can already access your data.
-While you may have investigated the organization thoroughly, it’s essential to take note of their own data security policies as well.
-If they aren’t much better than your own, it might be time to find a new information storage partner.
+If you work with an external cybersecurity team, they can access your data.
+While you may have thoroughly investigated the organization, it's essential to review their data security policies as well.
+If they are not significantly better than your own, it might be time to find a new information storage partner.

 Supply Chain Issues

-When dealing with suppliers, it’s possible that they have been given limited access to your network.
-While this might facilitate business operations, it may pose a significant threat to data security.
-If one of your supplier’s networks is breached, you may find yourself subject to a supply-chain attack that piggybacks off of their network connection.
-These schemes focus on a weaker target so hackers will get a shot at the bigger game.
+When dealing with suppliers, it's possible they have been given limited access to your network.
+While this might facilitate business operations, it could pose a significant threat to data security.
+If one of your supplier's networks is breached, you could be subject to a supply-chain attack that exploits their network connection.
+These schemes target a weaker link to gain access to larger targets.